PT-2026-44417 · Tigera · Calicoctl

 | Vector | AV:N/AC:L/AT:P/PR:L/UI:P/VC:H/VI:N/VA:N/SC:H/SI:H/SA:H |

-When calicoctl is invoked with --log-level=info or --log-level=debug, the client prints the full contents of its loaded connection-configuration struct to stderr in a single log line.
-The struct embeds every credential calicoctl uses to talk to the cluster — inline kubeconfig (with bearer token), Kubernetes API bearer token, etcd password, and inline PEM-encoded etcd client certificate and key.
-Any reader of that stderr stream — CI job logs, session-recording archives, shared support-ticket transcripts, or local filesystem viewers on the host that ran calicoctl — can extract these credentials with zero Kubernetes privilege. calicoctl's default log level is panic, so this issue only triggers when verbose logging is explicitly enabled.
+--log-level=info or --log-level=debug, it prints the full contents of its loaded connection-configuration struct to stderr in a single log line.
+This struct contains sensitive credentials used to communicate with the cluster, including the inline kubeconfig (with bearer token), Kubernetes API bearer token, etcd password, and inline PEM-encoded etcd client certificate and key.
+This allows any reader of the stderr stream, such as CI job logs or session-recording archives, to extract these credentials without requiring Kubernetes privileges.
+This issue only occurs when verbose logging is explicitly enabled, as the default log level is panic.Recommendations

 Insertion into Log File